BlackDogIT17/Wanderson-Gui-Documentation/README.md

 		UIFunctions.labelPage(self, "Custom Widgets")
 		btnWidget.setStyleSheet(UIFunctions.selectMenu(btnWidget.styleSheet()))

+		"btn_my_page" change it to the name of the button you given.

-		`self.ui.my_page` change it to the name of the page you given when you added a new page to the stacked widget
+		"self.ui.my_page" change it to the name of the page you given when you added a new page to the stacked widget.

 #Save your .ui file and convert it to a .py file #
 ### Save and convert ###